Tubka/lunapp-katowice/README.md

 # lunapp

-Website LunApp established for business which deals with garages and barriers automation.
+Website LunApp established for business which sells with garages and barriers automation.
 Data in used in project are examples.

 I used in project HTML5 with methology BEM, CSS with preprocessor SASS and I created button 'hamburger' in JavaScript.
 Usually to position the elements i applied property flexbox.